apache-spark-on-k8s/userdocs/src/jekyll/spark-submit.md

 }
 ```

-We still have an fifth place to fix an issue...The Pod names in client mode are always `spark-exec-<id>` which gives issues in case multiple `client-mode` users on the K8S cluster or in case on non-terminated pods.
+We still have an fifth place to fix an issue.
+The Pod names in client mode are always `spark-exec-<id>` which gives issues in case multiple `client-mode` users on the K8S cluster or in case on non-terminated pods.
 This is logical as the `spark.kubernetes.executor.podNamePrefix` is not set (part of the driver orchestrator process not executed in `client-mode`).

 The proposed fix is here.